vivaria/edisonrul.ing/README.md

 ## DOMINO EFFECT

-*   "Domino Effect's" effect starts a Chain.
+*   "Domino Effect"'s effect starts a Chain.
 Sending 1 monster you control to the Graveyard is a cost.
 *   "Domino Effect" targets 1 monster your opponent controls.